Installation

 import connect from 'teamplay/connect'

-On the server, you need to create the TeamPlay backend and then create a connection handler for WebSockets:
+On the server, create the TeamPlay backend and attach its WebSocket upgrade handler to your Node HTTP server:

 import { createBackend, initConnection } from 'teamplay/server'